deep-regression/deep-regression.github.io/_projects/(2) ToSS.md

 Our study is best concluded by the following points:

-🔹 Traditional methods struggle to estimate covariance accurately without supervision.
+🔹 Traditional methods struggle to estimate covariance accurately without supervision. <br>
-🔹 We show how the KL divergence can be calibrated for regularization, but noted its sensitive to residuals.
+🔹 We show how the KL divergence can be calibrated for regularization, but noted its sensitive to residuals.<br>
-🔹 The 2-Wasserstein bound provides a stable way to optimize covariance estimation, avoiding the pitfalls of KL divergence and NLL.
+🔹 The 2-Wasserstein bound provides a stable way to optimize covariance estimation, avoiding the pitfalls of KL divergence and NLL.<br>
-🔹 Our simple neighborhood-based heuristic generates effective pseudo-labels, enabling self-supervised learning.
+🔹 Our simple neighborhood-based heuristic generates effective pseudo-labels, enabling self-supervised learning.<br>
 🔹 The result?
-A computationally efficient approach that improves both accuracy and convergence in deep heteroscedastic regression!
+A computationally efficient approach that improves both accuracy and convergence in deep heteroscedastic regression!<br>

 <br><br>
 ## Acknowledgement